progmaticltd/homebox/docs/email-access-monitoring.md

 - It can send you warning, in real time, when something unusual is happening, which is explained below.
 - It can block the connection, for instance from blacklisted IP addresses, and send you a warning in real time.
 - It logs all your connection information in a small database.
 Each user can then do some querying and reporting easily.
-- A monthly report can be sent the first day of every month, containing the analysis of the previous month.
-This will be implemented in a next version
+- A monthly report is sent the first day of every month, containing the analysis of the previous month.
-- When the "impersonate" feature is used to access one user's emails, an alert is sent in real time.
+- When the "impersonate" feature is used to access one user's emails, an alert is sent in real time to this user.

-Real time alerts are sent by email _and_ XMPP, to your account and an external account if confiured so.
+Real time alerts are sent by email _and_ XMPP, to your account and an external account if configured so.

 ## Scoring system